 National Spicy Hermit Cookie Day is celebrated on November 15 in the United States.
 The holiday is dedicated to lovers of unusual cookies!
 It is prepared from exotic spices: cardamom, cloves, cinnamon, a mixture of raisins and currants, allspice.
 Choose your favorite recipe and join us!

 National Spicy Hermit Cookie Day was created in 1990 to celebrate the hermit cookie.
-It was mentioned in an 1880 Republican magazine article on a picnic.
-Anna Barrows Papers – the author of the article, talked about dishes that are easiest to take to nature.
-Of these, she singled out the same meat in pots, a fruit pie.
+It was mentioned in an 1880 Republican magazine article on a picnic by Anna Barrows Papers.
+The article discussed the best dishes to take to nature, of which the hermit cookie was singled out.

-There is an interesting legend about the very origin of classic cookies: bakers from Persia checked the temperature of the oven, they put a small amount of dough in the oven and after a while they took out the molds.
-Did they know then that biscuits would be a favorite food all over the world?
+There is an interesting legend about the origin of classic cookies.
+It is said that the bakers of Persia tested the temperature of the oven by placing small amounts of dough inside.
+Little did they know that this would become a favorite food all over the world!

-- cookies got their name due to the fact that they are stored for a long time, and the simplest spices available even to a hermit are used for it;
+- Cookies got their name due to the fact that they are stored for a long time, and the simplest spices available even to a hermit are used to make them.

-- the largest piece was 40 feet wide and 000 feet wide;
+- The largest cookie ever made was 40 feet wide and 000 feet wide.

-- the word comes from the Dutch “koekje”;
+- The word “cookie” comes from the Dutch “koekje”.

-- Makato Hagiwari, a favorite of many fortune cookies, was the first to put a piece of paper with good wishes inside.
-The idea was picked up by the whole world!;
+- Makato Hagiwari, the inventor of the fortune cookie, was the first to put a piece of paper with good wishes inside.
+This idea was adopted by the entire world.

-- in Haiti, cookies are prepared like this: they leave special mixtures on the roofs of houses, and wait until they are baked.
+- In Haiti, cookies are prepared by leaving special mixtures on the roofs of houses, and waiting until they are baked.

+There are many ways to take part in National Spicy Hermit Cookie Day.
 Enjoy cookies with an interesting movie, share pieces with loved ones, have fun.
-Cook a dish, explore various recipes, fantasize!
-Let there always be a saucer of delicious crispy products on the table.
-Learn more about the history of its origin – there is a lot of interesting things in it.
+Cook a dish, explore various recipes, and let your imagination run wild.
+Keep a plate of delicious crispy cookies on the table at all times.
+Learn more about the history of the hermit cookie – there are many interesting facts to discover!

 National Spicy Hermit Cookie Day is devoted to celebrating cheerfulness and fun.
 It happens annually on November the 15th.